coli-saar/coli-saar.github.io/autoplanbench2_0.md

 We present **AutoPlanBench**, a tool for **automatically converting classical planning benchmarks from PDDL into natural language** planning tasks.
 PDDL (Planning Domain Definition Language) planning domains are very popular in the classical AI planning research community and available domains differ with respect to a number of characteristics designed to compare the performance of classical planning approaches in different settings.

 AutoPlanBench makes these planning tasks available for research on **reasoning and planning with Large Language Models** (LLMs) at a large scale without requiring manual effort or detailed knowledge about PDDL and the domains.
-We show that the automatically converted planning domains **yield comparable results as manually created** domain descriptions (from Valmeekam et al. 2023: [PlanBench](https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench)) across different planning domains and LLM planning approaches.
+We show that the automatically converted planning domains **yield comparable results as manually created** domain descriptions (from Valmeekam et al. 2023: [PlanBench](https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench)) across different planning domains and different approaches of using LLMs to solve planning problems.
-Evaluating LLM planners across a broad range of planning domains, enables us to pinpoint features of planning domains and specific planning problems that make them hard to for LLMs.

 We release the dataset of PDDL domains and problems and their corresponding NL descriptions created by AutoPlanBench / PDDL2NL.
 Our APB 2.0 dataset consists of:
-* 16 custom datasets spanning 12 domains
+* **16 custom datasets** spanning 12 domains
   * 12 consisting of rather small problems
   * 4 consisting of problems created by systematically scaling up the size of the problems
-* 41 IPC datasets spanning 33 domains
+* **41 IPC datasets** spanning 33 domains
   * we include those problem instances for which we could obtain plans using symbolic planners when imposing 30min and 8GB constraints
 * one few-shot example per domain in the four different formats required for the Basic and CoT plan generation approaches and Act and ReAct action-choice approaches.